zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ## Clustering TSSs

-Initiation is rarely heterogeneous.
+Initiation is rarely homogenous.
 It is generally the case that a gene will have multiple TSSs clustered into a TSR, and so analyzing TSRs versus individual TSSs will provide more realistic information on initiation.
 Moreover, TSR shape features have been shown to correlate with distinct gene classes.

 ### Distance Clustering